makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Aiden nodded.

-"Alright.
-This feels a little goofy, I guess."
+"Alright."
+She picked at her thumb briefly, then forced herself to stop.
+"This feels a little goofy, I guess."

 "What?" he asked.
-"Driving my wife to a date with someone?
+"Driving my wife to a date with her girlfriend?
 I guess it is.
 It was on my mind all day, too.
 I'm still excited for you, though."

 Smiling nervously, Sélène brushed her fingers along her arm, finding bits of fur she tugged out of order and straightening them out as best she could.
 She kept finding new bumps and spots begging to be picked.
 "I hope it goes well.
 Been looking forward to it."

 "It will sweetheart, I'm sure of it."

-"Just hoping I don't get all weird about her kitchen or whatever, is all."
+"Just hoping I don't get all weird about her kitchen cabinets or whatever, is all."

 "If so, do you think you could ask to put on a show or something?"